 Support for learners with Dyspraxia

-Dyspraxia support can be offered to students across Dudley College by a team of specialist tutors.
+Dyspraxia support can be offered to students across Dudley College of Technology by a team of specialist tutors.

 What is Dyspraxia?

 Dyspraxia sometimes known as Developmental Coordination Disabilities (DCD) is a condition which affects the organisation of movement.
 It is an immaturity in the way that the brain processes information, which results in messages not being properly transmitted.

 The term dyspraxia comes from the word praxis, which means 'doing acting'.
 Dyspraxia affects the planning of what to do and how to do it.
 It is associated with difficulties in perception, language and thought.

 Dyspraxia is thought to affect up to ten per cent of the population and up to two per cent severely.
 Males are four times more likely to be affected than females.
 Dyspraxia sometimes overlaps with other difficulties like Dyslexia or Autism.
 It used to be known as Clumsy Child Syndrome.